vanderpatrick/The-Amazing-Quizaru/README.md

 ## How to fork :
   - In the repository that you want to fork, go to the right upper corner
   ![image of location from fork](/assets/images/how_to_fork.png)
-  - After "forking" wait while github copies the repository into your profile.
+  - After "forking" wait while GitHub copies the repository into your profile.

 ## Desktop Deployment :
   - In the repository click on code.